nais/doc/docs/workloads/explanations/service-discovery.md

 ---
-tags: [workloads, explanation, service, discovery]
+tags: [workloads, explanation, service-discovery]
 ---

-# Service Discovery
+# Service discovery

 Applications deployed to Kubernetes are exposed through what is known as a [:octicons-link-external-16:`Service`][k8s-service-discovery].
 This is an internal address that allows for direct communication within a [Kubernetes environment / cluster](environment.md) without having to go through an external ingress, load balancer, or proxy.